Theo Todman's Web Page - Notes Pages

 - The best place to get an overview of my current views is here1.

-- The jumping-off point for my thesis is here2, though follow the links from the Chapter Abstracts for the real work, and a (currently not very helpful) progress dashboard is here3.
+- My draft Thesis is here2 and the jumping-off point for an alternative rendering, with an ever-expanding set of reading lists is here3, though follow the links from the Chapter Abstracts for the real work.
+A (currently not very helpful) progress dashboard is here4.

-- To make way for important work on my Web-Tools and other Projects (especially Bridge), I’d retained the time allowance on this project in 25Q4 at the somewhat reduced allocation of 16 hours / week.
-I only achieved just over 80% of this time allowance.
+- To make way for important work on my Web-Tools and other Projects (especially Bridge), I’d retained the time allowance on this project in 26Q1 at the somewhat reduced allocation of 16 hours / week.
+However, I only achieved just over 60% of this time allowance.

-- Again, I made a fair amount of progress on the consolidated version of my Thesis - Personal Identity4.
-I intend to complete the first run-through next Quarter and then work this into a Thesis-proper, with the rest of the website as supporting material.
+- Again, I made a fair amount of progress on the consolidated version of my Thesis - Personal Identity5.
+I have completed the first run-through and intend next Quarter to start working this into a Thesis-proper, with the rest of the website as supporting material.

-- Progress between reports can be obtained from the relevant section of my Summary Task List6.
+- Progress between reports can be obtained from the relevant section of my Summary Task List11.

 - A full list of items worked on in the quarter appears below:-